Dope-Genius/Dope-Genius/README.md

 - 👋 Hi, I’m @Dope-Genius
 - 👀 I’m interested in ...
 Full Stack Web Development, UI/UX design, Python and JavaScript.
 - 🌱 I’m currently learning ...
 Javascript
-- 💞️ I’m looking to collaborate on ... nothing for now.
-Im focusing on freelancing
+- 💞️ I’m looking to collaborate on nothing for now.
+Im focusing on improving my  skills and freelancing
 - 📫 How to reach me ... don't reach me

 Thanks Bye.